heig-vd-dai-course/heig-vd-dai-course/15-conclusion-to-part-2/README.md

-# Conclusion to part 2 + practical review + feedback
+# Conclusion to part 2

 - Time in class: 2 periods
 - Presentation: